 In the case of a reduction of capital in connection with redenomination, it is important to pay heed to any references to nominal share capital in the company’s articles of association or shareholders’ agreement, to ensure that shareholders are not adversely affected by any changes to the aggregate nominal value of their shareholdings.

-Furthermore, if reduction in share capital unintentionally results in a shareholder’s holding of ordinary shares dropping below 5%, they could lose their entitlement to capital gains entrepreneurs’ relief.
+Furthermore, if the reduction in share capital unintentionally results in a shareholder’s holding of ordinary shares dropping below 5%, they could lose their entitlement to capital gains relief under the Business Asset Disposal Relief scheme (formerly known as Entrepreneurs’ Relief).

 Process for undertaking a redenomination – practical steps